Review

 Posted in Review

-Singapore is someone’s vision come to fruition and for that I admire the man and his dream, but, it’s just another large, modern city with a beautiful skyline at night when the lights are shining bright.
-We were very spoilt whilst there and enjoyed sundowners at a rooftop bar, had delicious...
+Singapore is someone’s vision come to fruition, and for that, I admire the man and his dream.
+But it’s just another large, modern city with a beautiful skyline at night when the lights shine bright.
+We were very spoiled while there, enjoying sundowners at a rooftop bar and delicious street food...

 KOK Coffee - Ha Noi - Vietnam